 When choosing a steam mop, ensure that it is designed to clean carpet surfaces.
 Some steam mops are meant for hard floors.
 Often, a steam glider can be fitted onto the mop to enable cleaning on carpets.
 If you had doubts, check out these steam cleaners for carpets.

-Instead of using harsh chemical solutions, having a bottle of natural dust mites spray can be handy.
-These dust mites sprays are usually made of natural extract from plants and are gentle for human and pets.
+Instead of using harsh chemical solutions, you can try getting packs of dust mite carpet treatment powder.
+These dust mites sprays are usually made of ingredients that are non-toxic to humans and pets.

-Using dust mites spray on the carpet not only helps to kill existing dust mites, keep other forms of allergens from making the carpet home too.
-Generally, dust mites spray are applied at an interval of 2-4 weeks to reduce their presence in the carpet.
+Using the powder on the carpet not only helps to kill existing dust mites, but also keeps other forms of allergens from making the carpet home too.
+Generally, dust mites carpet powder are applied at an interval of 90 days to reduce their presence on the carpet.

 Dust mites in carpets can be a nightmare.
 Hopefully, these tips will help you to remove dust mites from carpets in your home and substantially reduce the allergy that you’ve been suffering.